aimtiaz11/customer-api-raml/README.md

 4. `/products`: A collection of all products
 5. `/products/{productId}`: A particular product

-The following snippet shows how we could add `order` resource and nest it within `customer`:
+The following snippet shows how we could introduce a new `order` resource and nest it within the current `customer` resource:

 ```raml

 ### Types
 types: